RSHP: Description

 It is owned by a charitable trust, ensuring that no individual owns any share in its value and preventing private trading and inheritance of shares.
-The practice divides its profits between all of the staff and their chosen charities, according to publicly declared principles.
+The practice divides its profits among all of the staff and their chosen charities, according to publicly declared principles.

 The practice is strongly focused on sustainability, urban regeneration and social awareness.
 Celebration of public space and the encouragement of public activities is also a recurring theme.

 History

 Soon after the Pompidou Centre in Paris was opened in 1977, Richard Rogers formed the Richard Rogers Partnership and started work on the Lloyd's building in London.
-Richard Rogers explained the reason for the change of the practice name from the Richard Rogers Partnership to Rogers Stirk Harbour + Partners in 2007 was because "We wanted to avoid the situation where the name of the practice is someone who died 100 years ago.
+Rogers explained that the reason for the change of the practice name from the Richard Rogers Partnership to Rogers Stirk Harbour + Partners in 2007 was because, "We wanted to avoid the situation where the name of the practice is someone who died 100 years ago.
 Architecture is a living thing.
 If I want to leave something to the future, it has to be able to change – but retain something of the ethos that we built up over 50 years."

-In November 2015 Rogers Stirk Harbour created five new partners including Tracy Meller who became their first female partner.
+In November 2015, Rogers Stirk Harbour created five new partners including Tracy Meller, who became their first female partner.
 Founding partner Mike Davies stepped down.

-In June 2022 the company rebranded to RSHP, following the retirement and death of Richard Rogers.
+In June 2022, the company rebranded to RSHP, following Rogers' retirement in June 2020 and death in December 2021.